LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/CodexNaturalis/docs/uml/client_server_communication.md

 ## Player draws
     - Player decides from which deck to draw, cmd draw(drawable) drawable enum: rd, gd, gc1, gc2, rc1, rc2.
-    - Iff the selected drawable was gc1, gc2, rc1, rc2, we need to
+    - If the selected drawable was gc1, gc2, rc1, rc2, we need to
-        a) refill the table locally in the server
+        a) refill the table locally in
         b) updates the cards in the hand of the player
     - Server sends to each player the new visible cards (and the back of the cards in the hand of the player?)
     - Server gives information to all player about whose turn is next: (Ste, Luca, *Gio*, Simo)